Nor Land, Nor Sea, Nor John Cousteau!

 Gonna get down

-and get in a knife fight.
+and get in the knife fight.

-Taking you out.
+Taking you out

-Out on the town.
+out on the town.

 Roll on the ground